mgalley/DSTC7-End-to-End-Conversation-Modeling/baseline/README.md

 # Baseline Model
 This is a baseline model for [DSTC task 2](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling).
-It is an GRU-based seq2seq generation system.
-This model does not use grounding information ("facts"), as it is only meant to be a baseline.
-There is no attention mechanism, and no beam search.
-This is a Python implementation, adapted from a Keras [tutorial](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html).
+This is a GRU-based seq2seq generation system.
+Since it is a baseline, the model does not use grounding information ("facts"), attention or beam search.
+The implementation is in Python, adapted from a Keras [tutorial](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html).

 ## Requirement
 The scripts are tested on [Python 3.6](https://www.python.org/downloads/) with the following libaries